catonetworks/cato-cli/tests/README.md

 - `ignoreOperations`: Tests are generated but skipped during execution (marked as ignored)
 - `defaultValues`: Default values to use when generating test payloads
 - `overrideOperationPayload`: Custom payloads and assertions for specific operations
+- `enableTraceId`: When set to `true`, adds `--trace-id` flag to all CLI commands and prints trace ID on errors for debugging

 ### `payloads_custom.json`
 Custom test cases with advanced scenarios: